 As a publisher, Leonardo has produced twelve best-selling resources to address social, emotional and behavioural issues for children, adolescents and families.
 He is a member of the Australian Publishers Association and winner of an Australian Educational Publishing Award in 2014.

 Leonardo has represented the Quirky Kid Publishing House at various international book fairs like the Frankfurt Book Fair in Germany and Bologna Book Fair in Italy and successfully promoted a range of new educational resources to a global audience.

 In 2015, Leonardo presented at the China (Shanghai) International Children’s Book Fair as a recipient of the Visiting International Publishers fellowship.
 He is currently producing two socioemotional learning programs and promoting Quirky Kid resources to a global audience.

-During 2016 Leonardo has attended the London Book fair to co-present on Developing and Publishing Social and Emotional Resources for Classrooms and Clinics and to participate in the award ceremony for International Excellence in Publishing where Quirky Kid had two resources shortlisted.
+During 2016 Leonardo has attended the London Book fair to co-present on Developing and Publishing Social and Emotional Resources for Classrooms and Clinics and to participate in the award ceremony for International Excellence in Publishing where two of Quirky Kid’s resources were shortlisted.

 Leonardo is an Alumni of Sydney School of Entrepreneurship.

 Certificate for child-related employment: WWC1007567E